 - Violence, Bullying, Anger Issues and Intimidation

 Physical abuse, verbal abuse, bullying, intimidation or threats of violence endanger your physical and mental health and should never be tolerated.
+They are definite deal breakers.
 These behaviors spring from deep seated anger which may take years of professional counseling to fully uncover and may never be resolved.
 An angry heart has little room for love.
 You deserve a full measure of love — now, not at some possible point in the future.

 - Alcohol or Drug Abuse